Want to be one of the lucky employees working at Virginia Tech? Keep reading as we cover everything you need to know about Virginia Tech Employment!

 1,500-hour Wage Positions

-These positions may last for several years, but they’re typically temporary and project-focused.
-These jobs, like those for staff and faculty, are posted by the Division of Human Resources.
+These positions may last several years, but they’re typically temporary and project-focused.
+The Division of Human Resources posts them, like those for staff and faculty.

 Emergency Hire Positions